-Still, the more numerous and violent pleasures which reach the soul through the body are generally of this sort--they are reliefs of pain.
-That is true.
+Still, the more numerous and violent pleasures which reach the soul through the body are generally of this sort-they are reliefs of pain.

 And the anticipations of future pleasures and pains are of a like nature?

 Shall I give you an illustration of them?